edtz/sigma/README.md

 Sigma/LUT-SQPO
 ========

+### Warning
+This project wasn't finished.
+It *will* run, but some features weren't implemented.

 ### Description
 A team project for Software Quality, Processes and Organizations course at LUT university.
 The purpose of the service is to allow organizations and students looking for employees and jobs respectively, find each other.
 The service allows students to highlight their programming experience by uploading their projects and tagging relevant skills.
 Organizations would then search for employees via required technologies and invite suitable candidates for an interview.